zenlunatik/bithacking/README.md

 9. Check if a string has all unique characters.

 10. Given a matrix with M rown and N columns.
 If an element is 0, set all elements in the row and column to 0.

+11. API to malloc and free memory aligned to a required power of 2 void* align_malloc(int bytes, int pow) void align_free(void*)